kazscape/macos-settings/README.md

 ## ⚠️ Notes

-* **Python Interpreter Warning**: You might see a warning `[WARNING]: Host 'localhost' is using the discovered Python interpreter...`.
-This is normal and can be safely ignored.
 * **Dotfiles**: The `dotfiles` role is designed to work with [GNU Stow](https://www.gnu.org/software/stow/).
 Ensure your dotfiles repository structure is compatible before enabling the role.

 ```